LedgerHQ/ledger-live/apps/cli/README.md

      --file <filename>        : use a JSON account file or '-' for stdin (alternatively to --device) --appjsonFile <filename> : use a desktop app.json (alternatively to --device) -c, --currency <String>      : Currency name or ticker.
 If not provided, it will be inferred from the device.
- -s, --scheme <String>        : if provided, filter the derivation path that are scanned by a given sceme.
+ -s, --scheme <String>        : if provided, filter the derivation path that are scanned by a given scheme.
 Providing '' empty string will only use the default standard derivation scheme.
  -i, --index <Number>         : select the account by index -l, --length <Number>        : set the number of accounts after the index.
 Defaults to 1 if index was provided, Infinity otherwise.
      --paginateOperations <Number>: if defined, will paginate operations